claudioc/jingo-2/README.md

 2. Write a minimal `config.json` with at least the `documentRoot` key (abolute local path of the document repository)
 3.  `npx gulp`

+By default the git support is disabled, so that Jingo is just an cms sitting on top of Markdown files.
+To enable it, turn on the the `gitSupport` feature.
+Some of the feature (like "Recent edits") are only active once git is supported.

 ## Configuration

 The configuration is not fully documented yet, but the `./src/lib/config/defaults.json` file contains helpful comments.